 3. Intelligence and Trainability

 This poodle mix has a very high behavioral resemblance to its pedigree parents, especially the Australian shepherd, whose main work is to herd.
-He may therefore show this behavior by trying to round up other pets, or children.
+He may, therefore, show this behavior by trying to round up other pets, or children.

 Though you should not interpret this as aggression, the behavior is not tolerable in a pet.
 With the onset of these signs, you ought to start training your puppy with instructions such as sit and stop.
-AussiePoo will definitely pick up the appropriate behavior very quickly.
+AussiePoo will pick up the appropriate behavior very quickly.

 4. Aussie doodle’s Health

-It refers to loss of stability in your dog’s knee joint as a result of ligament fiber degeneration.
+It refers to a loss of stability in your dog’s knee joint as a result of ligament fiber degeneration.
 Its major sign is if he lands awkwardly after a jump.
-For treatment, a surgery is appropriate for the dog to regain normal joint functioning.
+For treatment, surgery is appropriate for the dog to regain normal joint functioning.

 It is a disease resulting from dog’s hormone-secreting tumor of either adrenal or pituitary glands of the brain.
-The signs associated with this disorder include exercise intolerance, rapid weight gain, hair loss, skin pigmentation and increased appetite.
+The signs associated with this disorder include exercise intolerance, rapid weight gain, hair loss, skin pigmentation, and increased appetite.
 In case you realize that Aussiedoodle has these signs, please do not hesitate to consult a professional vet specialist, who will give you’re an appropriate solution including diagnosis and medication.

 It is a pancreas inflammation disorder.
 It may be caused by feeding with high-fat food, some medications or trauma.
 Its signs include vomiting, and he may show signs of abdominal pains.
 Its treatment is done through intravenous fluid dog therapy.
-To avoid this disease, ensure you feed with an ultra-low fat diet.
+To avoid this disease, ensure you feed with an ultra-low-fat diet.

 It is an inherited dog development hip joint disorder that results to hind limb lameness in your Aussidoodle, especially if it is young.
 It is a bit difficult to notice its physical signs and symptoms at early stages, but it is easily detected through x-ray examination.
 The examination enables vet specialist to develop necessary strategies to help bring back your puppy to its normal life.

 Epilepsy mainly affects Aussie doodle aged six months and above.
 Its signs and development phases are difficult to identify.
 It is less harmful than other disorders since many affected dogs live their normal full lives with the disease.
 The best way to identify and solve these genetic disorders is by taking him for regular health checkups whether young or old.
-This will help your vet to identify the disease while it is still in its youthful stages of development.
+This will help your vet to detect the disease while it is still in its active stages of development.

 5. What About its Diet?

 Aussiedoodle requires a specific diet to stay healthy and strong.
-It needs a variety of nutrients including protein, minerals, vitamins, fibers and carbohydrates.
-He has medium sized canines and weighs 25 to 70 pounds.
-It therefore requires enough calories to maintain its energy level.
-Make sure that you get your aussie doodle weighted so that you can know how much dry or wet food it should consume in a day.
+It needs a variety of nutrients including protein, minerals, vitamins, fibers, and carbohydrates.
+He has medium-sized canines and weighs 25 to 70 pounds.
+It, therefore, requires enough calories to maintain its energy level.
+Make sure that you get your Aussie doodle weighted so that you can know how much dry or wet food it should consume in a day.

 It is recommended that the dog should take two meals per day.
-Each meal should at least contain grains, vegetables, meat (or a main protein source) and fruits.
+Each meal should at least contain grains, vegetables, meat (or the main protein source) and fruits.
 Ensure that you find the right quality food that is not expired.
 Keep a close eye on the ingredients.

 Some processed and commercial foods contain a large amount of 4-D meat that is, meat from dead, dying, disabled and diseased animals.
 This is harmful to your dog’s health.
 Combine the dog’s diet with some regular exercise.
 Aussipoo also requires at least an hour of walking and some simple tasks to keep its mind sharp.